Stage 3 Draft / February 1, 2023

 • [[SecondsDisplay]] is one of the String values "auto" or "always" identifying when to display the seconds field.

-• [[MillisecondsStyle]] is one of the String values "long", "short", "narrow", or "numeric" identifying the formatting style used for the milliseconds field.
+• [[MillisecondsStyle]] is one of the String values "long", "short", "narrow", or "fractional" identifying the formatting style used for the milliseconds field.

 • [[MillisecondsDisplay]] is one of the String values "auto" or "always" identifying when to display the milliseconds field.

-• [[MicrosecondsStyle]] is one of the String values "long", "short", "narrow", or "numeric" identifying the formatting style used for the microseconds field.
+• [[MicrosecondsStyle]] is one of the String values "long", "short", "narrow", or "fractional" identifying the formatting style used for the microseconds field.

 • [[MicrosecondsDisplay]] is one of the String values "auto" or "always" identifying when to display the microseconds field.

-• [[NanosecondsStyle]] is one of the String values "long", "short", "narrow", or "numeric" identifying the formatting style used for the nanoseconds field.
+• [[NanosecondsStyle]] is one of the String values "long", "short", "narrow", or "fractional" identifying the formatting style used for the nanoseconds field.

 • [[NanosecondsDisplay]] is one of the String values "auto" or "always" identifying when to display the nanoseconds field.

-• [[FractionalDigits]] is a Number value, identifying the number of fractional digits to be used with numeric styles.
+• [[FractionalDigits]] is a non-negative integer, identifying the number of fractional digits to be used with numeric styles, or is undefined.

 A Copyright & Software License